retroelec/T-HMI-C64/README.md

 <img src="doc/loadprg.gif" alt="class diagram" width="800"/>

-Hint: You can use [D64 Editor](https://www.d64editor.com/) to extract prg files from d64 files (also works unter linux using wine).

 ### Save a program to SD card

 Type in the name of the program so that it appears on the screen.
-Then press the SAVE button on the DIV screen to save the program.
+Then press the SAVE button to save the program.

 ### List programs on SD card

-Just press the LIST button on the DIV screen.
-If more than 23 programs are stored on the SD card, you can display all programs stored on the SD card by repeatedly pressing the LIST button.
+The LIST button shows the programs on the SD card in a paginated list.

 ### Send a program by BLE